 (3) "Bio-accumulation" means the net accumulation of a substance by an organism as a result of uptake from all routes of exposure (e.g., ingestion of food, intake of drinking water, direct contact, or inhalation).

-(4) "Geographic area" means an area identified by the Department where air toxics concentrations are estimated or measured at levels that exceed ambient benchmark concentrations.
+(4) "Geographic area" means an area identified by DEQ where air toxics concentrations are estimated or measured at levels that exceed ambient benchmark concentrations.

 (5) "Hazard quotient" means the ratio of the potential exposure to a single air toxic to the reference concentration for that pollutant.
 If the hazard quotient is calculated to be less than or equal to 1, then no adverse health effects are expected as a result of exposure.
 If the hazard quotient is greater than 1, then adverse health effects are possible.

-(6) "High priority geographic area" means an area identified by the Department where air toxics concentrations are estimated or measured at levels that exceed ambient benchmark concentrations and pose excess cancer risk above ten in a million, or non-cancer risk above a hazard quotient of one with the potential for serious adverse health effects.
+(6) "High priority geographic area" means an area identified by DEQ where air toxics concentrations are estimated or measured at levels that exceed ambient benchmark concentrations and pose excess cancer risk above ten in a million, or non-cancer risk above a hazard quotient of one with the potential for serious adverse health effects.

 (7) "Public receptor" means any outdoor area where members of the public have unrestricted access, including but not limited to residences, institutions (e.g. schools, hospitals), industrial, commercial, or office buildings, parks, recreational areas, public lands, streets or sidewalks.